 Social workers support and protect some of society’s most deprived and vulnerable people.
 They require a high level of motivation, commitment and a qualifying degree.
-The Open University’s BA (Honours) Social Work (England) is approved by the Health and Care Professions Council, and successful completion entitles graduates to apply for registration as a social worker.
+The Open University’s BA (Honours) Social Work (England) is approved by Social Work England (SWE), and successful completion entitles graduates to apply for registration as a social worker.
 We are launching an apprenticeship route for employers to use their levy funding to develop new and existing staff to achieve this qualification.

 Our Social Worker Degree Apprenticeship is a practice-based learning programme that combines on- and off-the-job learning and development, delivered flexibly around the demands of your workplace.
 Apprentices will develop new skills and knowledge whilst carrying out real work as part of a team in a social care setting.

 Through completion of this apprenticeship, learners will gain:

 For employers, it provides the opportunity to develop and retain current staff as well as attract new talent.
 Because apprentices study alongside work, they will put their learning into practice immediately, for the positive benefit of service users.